jorbDehmel/lammps_ARBFN/docs/poster/outline.md

 ![](../paper/figures/arbfn_scaled_comparison.png)

-Note 1:

-Note 2: Since protocol 3 allows us to arbitrarily slow down protocol 2, it does not make sense to include it here.
+Note: Since protocol 3 allows us to arbitrarily slow down protocol 2, it does not make sense to include it here.
 It can be viewed as a special case where `every 0` is (and therefore is as fast as) protocol 2, `every 1` is about as slow as protocol